-So, the Bible, in spite of his many failings, does not at all depict him as a villain.
+The Bible does not at all depict him as a villain, in spite of his many failings.
 “An idolater by birth and training, and at the head of an idolatrous people, he had nevertheless an innate sense of justice and right, and God was able to use him as an instrument for the punishment of the rebellious and for the fulfillment of the divine purpose.”

 Verse 5: And the king appointed them a daily provision of the king’s meat, and of the wine which he drank: so nourishing them three years, that at the end thereof they might stand before the king.

-Therefore, Nebuchadnezzar provided his captives with the very same fare he ate and drank — the very best food known to man, as far as the king was concerned.
+Therefore, Nebuchadnezzar provided his captives with the very same fare he ate and drank–the very best food known to man, as far as the king was concerned.
 But the consumption of food was not the only thing expected of the captives.
-At the end of three years they were required to “stand before the king” and be able to display the wisdom and knowledge they had gained throughout that period such as the “knowledge, and understanding [of] science” and of languages, especially “the tongue of the Chaldeans.”
-So, it was an oral examination taken while standing on their feet before the king with no notes available to refer to.
+At the end of three years they were required to “stand before the king” and be able to display the wisdom and knowledge they had gained throughout that period, such as the “knowledge, and understanding [of] science” and of languages, especially “the tongue of the Chaldeans.”
+It was an oral examination taken while standing on their feet before the king, with no notes available to refer to.
 Evidently, it was the king himself who acted as examiner.

 Verses 6 & 7: Now among these were of the children of Judah, Daniel, Hananiah, Mishael, and Azariah: Unto whom the prince of the eunuchs gave names: for he gave unto Daniel the name of Belteshazzar; and to Hananiah, of Shadrach; and to Mishael, of Meshach; and to Azariah, of Abednego.